symbiote-h2020/SSP-iOS/SSPApp/Pods/SensingKit/README.md

 ```

-Register a sensor (e.g. a Battery sensor) as shown bellow:
+Register a sensor (e.g. a Battery sensor) as shown below:

 *Objective-C*
 ```objectivec